+I can't get correct altitude readings.

-■ I can't get correct altitude readings.
+I can't get correct altitude readings.
 Relative altitude is calculated based on changes in barometric pressure measurement by its pressure sensor.
 This means that barometric pressure changes can cause readings taken at different times at the same location to be different.
-Also note that the value displayed by the watch may be different from the same location to be diliterent.
-Also frote tract are value displayed by in water may be diliterent from the actual elevation and/or sea level elevation indicated for the area where you are located.
+Also note that the value displayed by the watch may be different from the actual elevation and/or sea level elevation indicated for the area where you are located.
 When using the altimeter of this watch for mountain climbing or other activities, it is highly recommended that you check a map, local altitude indications, or some other source for your current correct altitude and regularly calibrate the altimeter with the latest information.

-For more information, see "To specify a reference altitude value" (page E-61).
+For more information, see "To specify a reference altitude value" (page E-55).